Topological Quantum Walk with Discrete Time-Glide Symmetry: summary

 \section{summary}

 We have studied Floquet topological phases of discrete quantum walks with time-glide symmetry, chiral symmetry, or both of them.
 Identifying chiral symmetry as a discrete version of time-reflection symmetry and using the concept of asymmetric unit in time direction, we have shown the way of constructing models which have these symmetries.
 Based on the discrete space-time symmetries, we have clarified topological numbers which characterize anomalous topological phases intrinsic to Floquet systems.
 Topological numbers which we have revealed include ones which are not mentioned in Ref. \cite{morimoto2017floquet}.
 This is because discrete quantum walks without microscopic Hamiltonians are topologically distinct from ordinary Floquet systems which are described by time-dependent Hamiltonians.
 Our first comprehensive study on space-time symmetries and resulting topological phases in discrete quantum walks not only has theoretical novelty but also help observations of edge states peculiar to discrete Floquet systems, whose origin is these symmetries, since quantum walks are feasible experimental platforms to explore Floquet topological phases. \\ Using the asymmetric unit construction, we have made a model of two-dimensional quantum walks, which satisfies time-glide symmetry and chiral symmetry.
 We have calculated winding numbers and have shown that there are two types of edge states.
 One type of edge states is protected by time-glide chiral symmetry, which appears when there are boundaries only in $x$ direction.
 Since the edge states have nonzero group velocities, two peaks of probabilities propagate in two opposite directions along the boundary, which can be observed in experiments.
 While Ref. \cite{morimoto2017floquet} classifies Floquet topological phases when bulk spectrum are fully gapped around $\varepsilon=\pi$, in our model, robust edge states protected by time-glide chiral symmetry appear even when bulk gaps are closed at $\varepsilon=\pi$.
 The other type of edge states is the flat band, appearing when boundaries exist in $y$ direction and time-glide symmetry is broken, while chiral symmetry is preserved.
 Existence or absence of flat bands are understood from topological charges of Dirac points.
-The flat bands correspond to Fermi arcs in Dirac semimetals since the way of understanding is the same with Fermi arcs as explained in Sec. \ref{sec:winding_cs}, which is firstly stated in quantum walks.
-While one of chiral winding numbers in Table. \ref{table:chiral} and a time-glide chiral winding number in Table. \ref{table:time-glide_chiral} emerge in our model, it should be interesting to explore other topological numbers in discrete quantum walks, such as other types of winding numbers or time-glide Chern numbers, as future works.
+The flat bands correspond to Fermi arcs in Dirac semimetals since the way of understanding is the same with Fermi arcs as explained in Sec. \ref{sec:winding_cs}, which is first stated in quantum walks.
+While a linear combination of chiral winding numbers in Table. \ref{table:chiral} and a time-glide chiral winding number in Table. \ref{table:time-glide_chiral} lead to the existence of edge states in our model, it should be interesting to explore phenomena related to other topological numbers in discrete quantum walks, such as linear combinations of chiral winding numbers different from Eq. (\ref{eq:nu1_c}), time-glide chiral winding numbers when ${\cal G}_{\rm T}$ and $\Gamma$ commute, or time-glide Chern numbers in systems with odd $d$, as future works.